chuangcaleb/ffluent/README.md

 >
 > – [Confluent Definition & Meaning - Merriam-Webster](https://www.merriam-webster.com/dictionary/confluent>)

-The purpose of `ffluent` is to bundle atomic files together into one main output file, so this seemed like a fitting choice.
+**The purpose of `ffluent` is to bundle atomic files together into one main output file**, so this seemed like a fitting choice.
 [Peter Randall-Page's sculpture entitled "Fountain Confluence"](https://kusserusa.com/portfolio/confluence-brunnen) is exactly what I had envisioned in mind.

 But all the dictionary words are already trademarked names.
 Besides, I've found out after a few candidates that three syllables is too long.
 So I've shortened it to simply "fluent".